dkorolev/RealtySharesPublic/README.md

 ## `RESTfulService`

-Reference code for implementing a HTTP server in F#.
+Reference code for an F# HTTP server, with data dictionaries for incoming GET and POST requests, and for JSON-s sent back.